Decaded/CSV-Chaos-Tamer/docs/SOURCE_METADATA.md

 - `altSourceUrl`/`altSourceLabel` are not both present or both absent.

 Manual `description`/`sourceUrl`/`altSourceUrl`/`altSourceLabel` values fully replace the auto-generated placeholder description in the final `generatorSources.json` output.

+`name` is **optional**: the source's public-facing display name, e.g. "Complete Companion".
+When present it overrides the `displayName` derived from the logical source ID, so it also applies to the Generator source picker and the R18 auto-marking keyword match.
+When omitted, the panel shows a placeholder derived from the ID and the build keeps the derived display name.